 The feedback we are receiving is that it has quickly become an important first step in their triage process, and is regularly successful in highlighting IIoC on suspect devices in a fraction of the time conventional methods or manual searches could.

-The force has built its own blacklist from the cases it encounters in the course of its day to day work.
+The force has built its own database from the cases it encounters in the course of its day to day work.
 Cyan Collector is used to build a Contraband Filter (Cyan Forensics’ alternative to a hash set that allows for very fast search and secure sharing of data).
 There is a plan to update the Contraband Filter as new cases pass through the lab each month.

 While a Contraband Filter created in this way represents far fewer images than some hash databases, operational success demonstrates that even small datasets can be effective if they include images that are widely circulated and appear on many suspect devices.